movinalot/ansible-configurations/README.md

 # Ansible Configurations

-This is repo is an example of using Ansible to manage multiple data center domains.
+This repo is an example of using Ansible to manage multiple data center domains.

 There are examples for ACI, NXOS, and UCS.
 Each example provides a check/monitor and a create/update/remove component to the aspect of the domain that is being managed.